ahb62/Clementine-Bakery/README.md

 - One of these features is the free shipping, or free delivery.
 ----------------------------------------------------------------------------------------------------------------------------------
-(note: the project is in development, it's not finished, will need an backend enviroment, fix some bugs in UI/UX & integrate more features with JAVASCRIPT with frameworks like VUE.JS - REACT.JS
+(note: the project is in development, it's not finished, will need an backend enviroment, fix some bugs in UI/UX & integrate more features with JAVASCRIPT & frameworks like VUE.JS - REACT.JS)
 ----------------------------------------------------------------------------------------------------------------------------------
 All rights reserved - 2020.